montagao/montagao.github.io/blog/homegym/index.md

 What better way to ensure that a quality night's sleep than making your _gym_ your _bedroom_?

-Plus you can rent out your actual bedroom to earn some money on the side.
+Plus you can rent out your actual bedroom to earn some money on the side to help pay for $1000 pair of dumbbells you bought.

 Make sure to position your ~~bench press~~ bed right under your barbell so that you can do a couple sets immediately after waking up!